ronanguilloux/IsoCodes/README.md

 Each code has its own validator.
 Each validator is illustrated by a unit test case.

-IsoCodes is PHP 5.4 to 7.0 compatible & supports hhvm.
+IsoCodes is compatible with all versions of PHP that are [actively supported](http://php.net/supported-versions.php) by the PHP project, plus hhvm.

 Build status